CodeVA-Curriculum/twine-trail-guide/src/routes/locations/hosting-recordings/+page.md

 * You have to test your story differently--you can't use the `Play` button like normal.
 You'll need to `Publish to File` and then open your HTML file every time you want to test your audio.
 * If you want to share your story with someone, it will be a little tricky.
 You'll need to send them a folder with all of your files, not just the `.html` file from Twine.

+This option works well if you use the [downloadable version of the Twine editor](http://twinery.org/) rather than the browser-based editor.

 ---